Worthy Of An Encore

 Luckily, Maestro added patio dining alongside the adjacent Big Bang Theory Way (an alley named in the TV show’s honor by the city of Pasadena in 2016).
 We elected to take the quieter route and dine outside.

-Our server, Abraham, was friendly, and all the staff were well-versed in the menu items.
+Our server, Abraham, was friendly, and all the staff was well-versed in the menu items.
 Abraham explained that theirs is a menu better shared (another reoccurring theme), and he recommended two plates per person.
-Obviously he has seen Burt and I eat.
+Obviously, he has seen Burt and I eat.

 Paula ordered the “Maestro,” a refreshing, festive, bright red margarita ($12).